elementdavv/mupdf-android-viewer/README.md

   In many scanned books, content area do not always appear centered in a page.
 It often near a border aside, left or right.
 For example, it may near right border in even page, left border in odd page, or vice versa. **Smart Focus** deals with this case.
 By adjusting position of even or odd pages accordingly, it makes **Focus** mode behave smartly. **Smart Focus** must work with **Focus** mode to make sense.

 - All above modes can work simultaneously.
-There is no excluded.
+There is no exclusion.

 - Current size indication in **Font Size** menu